-In recent years, Gamma Knife surgery has emerged as an advanced and innovative treatment modality for brain tumors, allowing effective tumor control without the need for an open craniotomy.
-This non-invasive Gamma Knife treatment allows the precise delivery of radiation to the affected brain tissue, which has been shown to significantly improve outcomes in patients diagnosed with brain tumors.
+In recent years, Gamma Knife surgery has become an advanced and innovative modality of treatment for brain lesions, where effective tumor control is achieved without the need for open craniotomy.
+This non-invasive Gamma Knife procedure enables accurate delivery of radiation to the diseased brain tissue with significant improvement in outcomes in patients diagnosed with brain malignancies.

 Understanding Brain Tumors: Pathophysiology and Risk Factors

-The brain is an extremely complex organ, and even small cell changes can cause serious disruptions in important neurological activities.
-The development of brain tumors occurs due to the uncontrolled multiplication of abnormal cells that grow within the brain's tissues, which then compress surrounding areas and affect vital functions such as movement, speech, and thought.
-Although significant advances have been made in the use of radiation and surgery to treat brain tumors, major challenges remain due to the delicate nature of the brain, particularly in cases involving deep-seated tumors or those present in multiple locations throughout the brain.
+The brain is a highly complex organ, and even small changes in its cells can cause serious disruptions to important neurological functions.
+Brain tumors develop when abnormal cells multiply without control, creating lumps in the brain’s tissues.
+These lumps put pressure on surrounding brain structures and disrupt important functions such as movement, speech, and thinking.
+Despite the many advances in the use of radiation and surgery to treat brain tumors, there are significant challenges due to the delicate nature of the brain, especially for deep-seated tumors or those that are present in multiple locations throughout the brain.

 Pathophysiology of Brain Tumors